gokhj/gokhj.github.io/_posts/2020-08-26-filetotext.io-a-not-dodgy-way-to-export-text-on-images.markdown

 They were incredibly dodgy.
 I didn't want to use them at all costs.
 So, I created a little node function to use the AWS SDK and build a bridge between me and the AWS Textract service.
 I was lucky because I knew what service to call, how to code stuff etc. And I asked myself, what about the people in the same boat?
 Can I build something easy to use for them?
 If I can, then why not?

 That was my motivation.
-Okay, we had a lot of flashbacks but I want to add one more thing before concluding this post.
-Here is a video on YouTube from Tom Scott.
+I want to add one more thing before concluding this post.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BxV14h0kFs0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" style="margin:auto;padding:auto;" allowfullscreen></iframe>